 - 340% YoY lift in revenue per mobile device

-- 40% increase in their mobile conversion rates
+- 40% increase in mobile conversions

-The Scripts that helped to power Merchology’s native mobile checkout powerhouse include:
+The scripts that helped to power Merchology’s native mobile checkout powerhouse include:

+- Automated discounts.
 Individual product discounts are applied automatically, enabling customers to immediately see the discounts they’ve earned in their carts.

 “Simplicity drives sales regardless of device,” says Nolan Goodman, VP Marketing at Merchology.
-“We’ve made it simple to order and checkout regardless of whether a customer is using a desktop computer, tablet, or mobile device.”
+“We’ve made it simple to order and check out regardless of whether a customer is using a desktop computer, tablet, or mobile device.”

-Merchant Spotlight: MVMT Watches
+Merchant spotlight: MVMT

 The MVMT team wanted to “cut out steps in the purchasing process” and make it easier for social media users to buy directly via their favorite social networks.